bit-docs/bit-docs-js/tags/module.md

 ## Use

 Use `@module` to specify what a module exports.
-Depending on what the module exports you might use as one of the following:
+Depending on what the module exports you might use one of the following:

 #### A single function export